 The other C-suite executives may fall directly under the CEO and will be joined together by a horizontal line under the CEO.
 Other job titles that may follow the C-Suite executives include:

-President, Senior Vice President, Vice President, Assistant Vice President, Senior Director, Assistant Director, Manager, Assistant Manager, Full-time employees, Part-time employees, contractors, etc.
+President, Senior Vice President, Vice President, Assistant Vice President, Senior Director, Assistant Director, Manager, Assistant Manager, Full-time employees, part-time employees, contractors, etc.

 The hierarchy of an organization depends on the industry, geographical location, and size of the company.
 In a hierarchical organization, members typically communicate most frequently to the direct report(s) below them and the person above them that they are positioned to report to.
 Authority flows downward in a hierarchically structured firm.

-A flat organizational chart, also known as a horizontal chart, depicts individuals along the same level, not placing greater importance to an individual’s title by placing them above any other individual.
+A flat organizational chart, also known as a horizontal chart, depicts individuals along with the same level, not placing greater importance on an individual’s title by placing them above any other individual.
 This type of chart usually has two levels – managers and their direct reports.
 Employees that work in companies with flat structures generally have more decision-making power and responsibilities than employees in hierarchical corporations.
 Authority flows horizontally in a flat structured company.

 A matrix organizational structure is more complicated, with individuals grouped by their common skill-sets and also by the groups in which they work and people they may report to.
 The matrix chart usually interconnects employees and teams with more than one manager that they would report to.
 Consider a software developer working on two projects with his regular team manager and another product manager.
 The matrix chart would have two vertical lines connecting the software developer to each manager he is working with.
 The chart shows that the product manager’s authority flows horizontally across departments, and the team manager’s authority flows downwards within his department or team.

 Regardless of the kind of organizational structure a company has, the org chart is very useful when a company is considering restructuring its workforce, changing its management, and planning its resources and workforce.
-An organizational chart can also be effectively used to improve the lines of communication within a company, show work relationships, and give employees a transparent view on how the work they do fits into the overall scheme of the company.
+An organizational chart can also be effectively used to improve the lines of communication within a company, show work relationships, and give employees a transparent view of how the work they do fits into the overall scheme of the company.